ai-agents-for-beginners

 How it works in practice: You can use a pre-built parser to extract information from user input, a memory module to store and retrieve data, and a prompt generator to interact with users, all without having to build these components from scratch.

 Example code.
-Let’s look at examples of how you can use a pre-built AI Connector with Semantic Kernel Python and .Net that uses auto-function calling to have the model respond to user input:
+Let’s look at an example of how you can use the Microsoft Agent Framework with AzureAIProjectAgentProvider to have the model respond to user input with tool calling:

 import asyncio